You have obtained the K1 fiancee visa and have joined your U.S. citizen in the U.S. — now what?

 If the foreign national spouse’s medical exam was more than one year prior to the submission of the AOS application, or if there were any issues or problems with the first medical examination, a complete new medical examination must be conducted for the AOS application.
 The applicant must undergo a full, new physical examination and must have the blood tests conducted again.

-5. Form I-765, Application For Employment Authorization (Work Permit)
+5. Form I-765, Application For Employment Authorization Card (Work Permit)

 The Application for Employment Authorization is the application for the Employment Authorization Document (EAD) card or the “work permit”.
 This is a supplemental form and is not mandatory.

 Unlike most other immigrant or non-immigrant visa categories, the foreign national fiancee may also apply for the EAD card immediately after entering the U.S. He or she does not have to wait until the marriage, or filing for adjustment of status.
 The Employment Authorization Document, however, will only be valid for the 90-day authorized period of stay.
 The foreign national fiancee may also apply for a Social Security Number upon entering the U.S. on the K1 visa without having to wait to file for the EAD or AOS.